CanadaFireSat: Toward high-resolution wildfire forecasting with multiple modalities

 \subsection{Importance of Negative Sampling for Training and Evaluation}

 Numerous wildfire forecasting benchmarks require sampling the negative (non-fire) samples due to extreme imbalance and computational constraints.
-A common strategy is to focus on samples that burned once across the period studied \citep{prapas2022deep, bakke2023data, prapas2023televit}.
-In CanadaFireSat, we opt for a different strategy as we sample negative examples for each Canadian province uniformly across their yearly fire driver patterns (FWI values).
-By sampling the training, validation, and test sets in this way, we aim to train and evaluate our models on a subset representative of the conditions encountered in the entire Canada.
-Nonetheless, as the yearly fire patterns vary, the distribution of negatives w.r.t. the FWI changes over the years, in turn affecting models' performance.
-This motivated the creation of a second test set to understand the impact of sampling on the models' performance: Test Hard, sampled differently by aiming to replicate as close as possible relevant fire drivers from the positive set.
-We consider Test Hard as a lower bound for our model performance, since the main predictors for differentiating positive from negative patches are linked to ignition, a complex phenomenon difficult to model \citep{chen2021future, calef2008human}.
-Indeed, despite identical hydrometeorological conditions, a random ignition caused by humans or lightning is still necessary to cause a wildfire.
-Theoretically, wildfire forecasting could be framed as a positive unlabeled learning task \citep{bekker2020learning} to explicitly model the differences between fire conditions and ignition in wildfire forecasting.
-Examples of positive unlabeled tasks can be found in several environmental and ecological applications, like species distribution modeling \citep{zbinden2024selection} and phenology event detection \citep{fasihi2025boosting}.
-Fine-tuning our multi-modal models on data such as Test Hard or enhancing our set of predictors with proxies of ignition probability (e.g, proximity to human settlements, or lightning probability) are relevant directions for improving our models towards accounting for ignition probability.
+A common strategy is to focus on samples that burned once across the period studied \citep{bakke2023data, prapas2022deep, prapas2023televit}.
+In CanadaFireSat, we opt for a different strategy: we sample negative examples for each Canadian province uniformly across their yearly fire driver patterns (FWI values).
+By sampling the training, validation, and test sets in this way, we aim to train and evaluate our models on a subset representative of the conditions encountered in all of Canada.
+Nonetheless, as the yearly fire patterns vary, the distribution of negatives with respect to the FWI changes over the years, in turn affecting the performance of models.
+This motivated the creation of a second test set to understand the impact of sampling on the models' performance (Test Hard), where ignition, a complex phenomenon difficult to model \citep{chen2021future, calef2008human}, differentiates positive from negative patches.
+Indeed human-induced ignitions, generally caused by infrastructures, agricultural practices, or "recreational" activities, are typically hard to estimate with CanadaFireSat, as Sentinel-2 is the only source providing information on human presence, but only for a limited spatial context of $2.64 \: \text{km} \times 2.64 \: \text{km}$.
+Fine-tuning our multi-modal models on data such as Test Hard, while also enhancing our set of predictors with proxies of ignition probability (as in \ref{sec:proxy}), is a relevant direction for improving our models towards accounting for ignition probability.